luissian/opentrons_covid19/doc/S3/03_ethernet_connection.md

 ![Ethernet cable configuration](https://github.com/BU-ISCIII/opentrons_covid19/blob/master/img/ethernet_cable_configuration.jpg?raw=true)

 4) Plug the cable and restart the robot.
 Now you should be able to find the robot in your wired network.
-Use the DNS manager to reserve a fix IP for the robot IPs.
+Use the DHCP server to reserve a fix IP for the robot IPs.

 **NOTE:** yes, IPs in plural.
 It has 2 IPs, one physical that has the hostname of the robot and a second virtual one called opentrons.